Next-Gen App & Browser Testing Cloud

 Trusted by 2 Mn+ QAs & Devs to accelerate their release cycles

-As releases accelerate and architectures become more distributed, Agile and DevOps teams need a reliable way to keep quality, speed, and traceability in lockstep.
+As software releases accelerate and architectures grow more distributed, Agile and DevOps teams need a test management system that keeps quality, speed, and traceability in sync.

-A test management tool is a system that organizes test cases, manages manual and automated executions, and connects results to requirements and defects to streamline quality assurance in modern software delivery.
-TestMu AI Test Manager centralizes planning, execution, reporting, and integrations, helping teams shift left, automate early, and monitor quality risks in real time.
+A modern test management tool organizes test cases, manages both manual and automated executions, and links results to requirements and defects, streamlining quality assurance across the delivery lifecycle.
+TestMu AI's Test Manager goes further by centralizing planning, execution, reporting, and integrations, while its AI-agentic layer automates test creation, maintains traceability, and surfaces quality risks in real time.
+This helps teams shift left, catch issues earlier, and act faster.

-When implemented effectively, test management supports CI/CD, collaboration, and risk-driven releases so teams can ship confidently at speed, even in complex pipelines.
+When implemented effectively, test management enables CI/CD, collaboration, and risk-driven releases, letting teams ship confidently, even in complex, fast-moving pipelines.

 High-performing Agile/DevOps teams look for tools that remove handoffs and surface risk early.
 Must-haves include: